CMC — Critical Metals and Circularity

 Alone.

 This was never about one company.
 It's about founders deciding, together, to stop being financed and start being sovereign.
-The Collective is the end of alone — a community where the value of companies sharing one chain is created and kept by the people who create it.
+The Collective is the end of alone — a collective where the value of companies sharing one chain is created and kept by the people who create it.